top of page

 Curry leaf curry (Karuvepilai kuzhambu)

 The curry leaf is omnipresent in most Indian dishes.
-However, it is used a few leaves at a time adding a mild flavor.
-This curry is all about the deep flavors, herby, slightly bitter and wonderful aroma of the curry leaf in all its glory.
-And yes, I do seek out the unusual recipes and love to make them.
+However, it is used a few leaves at a time, adding a mild flavour.
+This curry is all about the deep flavours, herby, slightly bitter aroma, and the wonderful aroma of the curry leaf in all its glory.
+And yes, I do seek out unusual recipes and love to make them.
 The first use of curry leaves in Indian cuisine dates back to the 1st century AD in South Indian literature.
-Today it is used all over India, Sri Lanka and the South Asian continent including Malaysia, Myanmar and Singapore.
-This curry turns out like a thin “rasam" or watery soup that pops with flavor.
-The herby notes of the curry leaf are accentuated by the tartness from tamarind and the spice from chilies.
-The whole shallots added a touch of sweet and texture to the curry.
+Today, it is used all over India, Sri Lanka and the South Asian continent, including Malaysia, Myanmar and Singapore.
+This curry is like a thin “rasam," or watery soup that pops with flavour.
+The herby notes of the curry leaf are accentuated by the tartness of tamarind and the spice of chillies.
+The whole shallots added a touch of sweetness and texture to the curry.
 We enjoyed it with plain basmati rice.
-Here is another wonderful recipe from this amazing cookbook.
-I am glad this book is on my shelf and I plan on cooking from it often.
-I highly recommend this book for those who want this specialized cuisine on their tables.
+This South Indian cookbook brings to my shelf the unique cuisine of the Chettinad Tamils in South India.
+This now popular cuisine is known to be extremely spicy, complex and distinct.
+This book is a beautiful collection of recipes that make this cuisine accessible to us at home.

 Ingredients: